smitdave/MASH-Main/MASH-dev/SeanWu/uganda-ibm/macro-pfsi-dev/README.md

 # bugs

+  * for some reason people are getting infectious bites on day 0 when Z = 0, check why this is happening.
   * SOLVED: (was because we use the "state" string, which is I, and PfSI protects from infection when you are in I) for some reason people who are infected at t=0 get events added that never fire.

 # dev thoughts